Henry Kissinger, US statesman with bitterly divisive legacy, dies aged 100

 Despite a lifetime in America, Kissinger’s deep, growling voice never lost its distinctive German accent.

 “When I was with the Infantry Division nobody ever mentioned my accent, so I thought I had lost it.
-But going to Harvard cured me of that illusion,” he quipped at the Economic Club on Tuesday.
+But going to Harvard cured me of that illusion,” he said at an event this year.

 After the war, Kissinger studied at Harvard University, eventually earning a doctorate in 1954 and joining the faculty.